Splines/fast-louvain/docs/src/modularity/formula.md

 [^graph-repr]: Note that this is just the representation of the graph for this book, not for the actual Rust code.

 [^edge-stubs-self-loops]: The "$-1$" is introduced because an edge stub cannot connect to itself in the configuration model.
 However, this still allows for self-loops as one edge stub could connect to another one on the same vertex.

+[^quality]: Modularity is just one quality function (out of many others) that we will discuss here as it has been widely adopted in literature.

+[^weights-inside]: For undirected graphs, this is actually twice the sum of the weights of edges except for self-loops since they are counted only once (they are on the main diagonal of the adjacency matrix).